NanGyeThote/PictoNet/README.md

-# Image Filtering and Classification with ResNet-50 and Transfer Learning :rocket: 🚀
+# Image Filtering and Classification with ResNet-50 and Transfer Learning 🚀

 ## Project Overview